-Unfortunately, the party was unable to reach Yellowstone region due to heavy snows.
-Afterwards, the Civil War stopped all attempts to further explore the region and Hayden would not be able to fulfill his mission to explore the area for another eleven years.
+Unfortunately, the party was unable to reach the Yellowstone region due to heavy snows.
+Afterward, the Civil War stopped all attempts to further explore the region and Hayden would not be able to fulfill his mission to explore the area for another eleven years.

 In the meantime, Dr. Hayden had been working with the government to sponsor a second expedition to Yellowstone and discussions were already in progress to make Yellowstone a National Park.
 In early 1871, the U.S. Geological Survey sponsored Hayden’s second trip to the park.
 Along with Hayden were naturalists, geologists, a landscape artist, and two photographers.